 I received my Ph.D. in Philosophy from Boston College in 2024.
 My dissertation was titled Hermeneutics of the Polis: Arendt and Gadamer on the Political World.
 Previously, I was a Doctoral Fellow with the Clough Center for the Study of Constitutional Democracy (2020-2022).
 I received an M.A. in Philosophy from Boston College (2019) and a B.A. in History and Philosophy from Wheaton College (2013).

-I specialize in modern and contemporary European philosophy, especially the traditions of hermeneutics and phenomenology, and social/political philosophy.
-My current research focuses on the role of language and social interpretation in Hannah Arendt’s political ontology.
+I specialize in modern and contemporary Continental Philosophy, especially the traditions of hermeneutics and phenomenology, and Social and Political Philosophy.
+My current research focuses on the relationship between social interpretation and community in Hannah Arendt’s political thought.

-I have taught undergraduates in Philosophy for five years, instructing or assisting in courses in ethics and the history of philosophy, aesthetics, political philosophy, and logic.
+I have taught undergraduates in Philosophy for five years, instructing or assisting in courses in Ethics, the History of Philosophy, Aesthetics, Social and Political Philosophy, and Logic.
 In 2022, I received the Donald J. White Teaching Excellence Award from the Boston College Center for Teaching Excellence (CTE).

 Outside of the academy, I am a musician and enjoy performing on bass guitar, which I have played for almost twenty years.
 I also enjoy classic cocktails, TV dramas, and the Chicago blues.